noelbundick/config-analyzer/docs/rules-armTemplate.md

 - If resources are found, they can be further filtered with further evaluations by using the `and` key
   - Child evaluations can access properties (including nested properties) of the parent resource via the `{{parent}}` variable in the `query` using [Handlebars](https://handlebarsjs.com/) syntax
   - Ex: `` starts_with(name, `{{parent.name}}`) ``
+- Some configuration settings do not come back from an exported ARM Template.
+For those settings, an additional evaluation can be added by using the `request` key in the top level evaluation
+  - Request evaluations have `operation` and `query` keys
+    - operation
+      - under the hood, the operation value is used to make a POST request to the Azure REST API.
+A url is built for each resource found after the top level and `and` queries are evaluated.
+      - the request url becomes https://management.azure.com/subscriptions/${subscriptionId}/resourceGroups/${groupName}/providers/${resource.type}/${resource.name}/${request.operation}?api-version=${resource.apiVersion} where `request.operation` is the user supplied path.
+      - a list of API endpoints can be found at [Azure REST API Reference](https://docs.microsoft.com/en-us/rest/api/azure/)
+    - query
+      - the JMESPATH query used to run against the API response.

 ### Examples